 Roland Printer Summer Break Preparation

 As summer break approaches, it's essential to plan ahead for your Roland printer to ensure it's ready to perform when you return.
 Extended periods of inactivity are not ideal for these machines—even a few weeks without circulation can lead to clogged nozzles, ink system blockages, and potentially costly service needs in the fall.
+Taking the right steps now can help you avoid unnecessary downtime and ensure a smooth start to the new school year.

 Whenever possible, we strongly recommend leaving the printer powered on and plugged in during summer break.
 This keeps the ink circulating automatically, preventing it from drying inside critical components like the printheads, dampers, and cap tops.